Spar Street

-Spar Street is a painter and sculptor.
-He specializes in painting large canvases in mixed media, with a high emphasis on sensuality, color, and movement.
+Spar Street (born 1963) is an American painter and sculptor.
+He specializes in painting large canvases in mixed media, with an emphasis on sensuality, color, and movement.
 Before becoming an artist, Street was a skier and entrepreneur.
 He is best known for his work with the Nobel Foundation and the United Nations.

 Personal life

 Street was born in Park City, Utah on April 27, 1963, the eldest of four children, to Richard and Shera Street.
 Street moved to Palo Alto, California when his parents divorced in 1965.
 He was raised in a creative atmosphere, painting since the age of two.
-“We would draw, paint, and sculpt as a family.
-Creating art was the way we communicated,” Street has said.

-Street was diagnosed with dyslexia at age six, and was unable to read until the fifth grade.
-When he was ten years old, Street's mother was told by a child psychologist that her son would never amount to nothing because of his perceived disability.
+Street was diagnosed with dyslexia at age six, and could not read until the fifth grade.
+When he was ten years old, Street's mother was told by a child psychologist that her son would never amount to anything because of his perceived disability.
 During that time, Street turned to art as a form of therapy.
-“I couldn’t do homework, but I could do art,” he has said.

 Street currently resides in Maui, Hawaii with his wife Johanna, and their daughter Shanti.

 Artwork

 Style

 Street combines abstraction, impressionism, and realism into his works on canvas.
-His multimedia works notably evoke feelings of energy, warmth, sensuality, power, and beauty, and revolve around mostly spiritual themes.
+His multimedia works revolve around mostly spiritual themes.
 Street also employs heavy layering in many of his abstract paintings.
 Maui art critic Paul Janes-Brown has this to say about Street's work: "You have to actually come and see the work to appreciate how great an artist this man is…The excitement of his work is extraordinary.
 The texture of the work transforms it to another place completely."

 Process

-Street has been known to be most interested in creating artworks which carry great significance for their owners.
-“My goal is always to create something for [my clients] personally…The art must invoke their inner feelings.
-Otherwise, it is meaningless.”

-Commissions make up a majority of Street's work, and are viewed as a co-creative process.
-He begins with a lengthy personal interview process in order to uncover the client's values and challenges.“What comes out is usually some form of love and exhilaration,” he says.
-He listens to recordings of the interviews while creating the personalized pieces.
+Commissions make up most of Street's work and are viewed as a co-creative process.
+He begins with a lengthy personal interview process in order to uncover the client's values and challenges.
 This process takes six months or more, as the goal is to deliver a piece that “personally lends inspiration for living life to one’s highest aspirations.”